RicardoMullion/hermes-twrp-omni/README.md

 # Current Bugs
 1. maybe some sepolicy conflict but seems not effect to normal use, IDK
-* 'Reboot Bootloader' is now fixed
+2. 'Reboot Bootloader' is not working

 # License
 Apache License v2.0 (for all files)